 Even though you've never financed a vehicle before, you should still review your credit reports and know your credit score before applying for a loan.
 You can make sure there hasn't been any mistakes reported to your bureaus, making it even harder for you to get approved for a car loan.

 The key to paying the lowest interest rates in the future is establishing a rock solid credit foundation now.
 I highly recommend you review your credit reports and scores frequently.
 You can correct any errors and misrepresentations immediately and also keep yourself from becoming a victim of identity theft.

 The problem with companies that give you access to your credit report for free is they do not provide you with the most important piece of your credit report, your credit score.
 Your score is what you want to know and is what lenders use to determine if they'll extend you credit for an auto loan.
 I recommend an online service such as MyFreeScoreNow.

 Contrary to popular belief, checking your credit will NOT harm your scores.
-A good credit score is your golden key to aquiring competitive interest rates for credit card offers, insurance premiums, cars, mortgaes, and more.
-A strong score is worth money because it can save you from paying higher interest rates and ecess costs.
+A good credit score is your golden key to aquiring competitive interest rates for credit card offers, insurance premiums, cars, mortgages, and more.
+A strong score is worth money because it can save you from paying higher interest rates and excess costs.